Writing a good storyline for a thesis or an article

 Introduction

 It is a big undertaking to write a thesis or an article.
-When the writer finally sends it for examination or review, they can only wish that its reader – whoever that may be – can grasp what they have wanted to say, find it credible, and get a positive vibe about its findings.
-If that succeeds, it would result in the outcome that the writer is looking for: a favourable evaluation (in the case of a thesis) or a review (in the case of an academic article), leading to a good grade or a publication.
+When the writer finally sends the text for examination or review, they can only wish that the reader – whoever that may be – can grasp what the writer has wanted to say, that the readers finds it credible, and gets a positive vibe about its findings.
+If that succeeds the text may receive a favourable evaluation (in the case of a thesis) or peer review (in the case of an academic article), leading to a good grade or a publication.

 Ensuring that the reviewer or examiner is happy and satisfied is however difficult because of many reasons, at least the following: